 Whether from some unexpected, big-ticket costs or just a steady lifestyle creep, it’s easy to turn to a credit card (or two, or three) to bail you out in your time of financial need.

-But while this seems like a quick and painless fix in the moment, paying off those balances may not be so simple when the bill finally comes.
+But while this seems like a quick and painless fix at the moment, paying off those balances may not be so simple when the bill finally comes.
 And once you have multiple card balances competing for your attention, things can get even trickier.

 If you find yourself in this credit card debt spiral, know that you’re not alone.
 Among U.S. households with debt, an average of $15,675 is from credit cards, found a 2015 NerdWallet study.
 And with just 35% of consumers paying off their bill in full each month, according to the Federal Reserve Bank of Boston, the majority of people are often paying more than they bargained for … in interest.